quarkslab/wirego/README.md

 Wirego is a composed of:

   - a Wireshark plugin (wirego_bridge), written in C that will transmit all calls from Wireshark to a remote ZMQ endpoint
-  - A set of package for several languages receiving those ZMQ calls and converting them to a simple API
+  - A set of packages for several languages receiving those ZMQ calls and converting them to a simple API

 As a starter, a **golang** package is provided and more languages will come later.